01 Getting Started

 10. Click Apply.

 Save and Preview.
-The probability values for the Closed Won stage do not display.
+The probability values for the Closed Won stage are not displayed.

 hidden table elements

-If you allow your users to make edits to the power table, the condition will update the table in real-time.
+If you allow your users to edit the power table, the condition will update the table in real-time.

 07 Got Feedback?